samzlab/vue-composable-store/README.md

 # Vue composable store

-The original idea was [spoilered in a video](https://www.youtube.com/watch?v=ajGglyQQD0k) about Vuex 5 draft by the maker of Vuex (Kia King Ishii).
-I never liked Vuex, but this new API made me to want to use it ASAP.
+The original idea was [spoilered in a video](https://www.youtube.com/watch?v=ajGglyQQD0k) about Vuex 5 draft by the maker (Kia King Ishii).
+I never liked the current syntax, but this new API made me to want to use it ASAP.
 So I started to implement it, for fun and for internal use in some hobby project.

 > It's not supposed to be a replacement of Vuex.
 It's just a fun project for me.

-Currently its pretty lighweight: **1.32 KB minified** (618 byte Gzipped) - *with stripped asserts*
+Currently its pretty lightweight: **1.26 KB minified** (625 byte Gzipped) - *with stripped asserts*

-It's supports plugins (hooks API was not in the shown draft) and app-scoped stores, but bad TypeScript support (working on it).
+It's supports plugins, app-scoped stores and TypeScript.

 > **Do NOT use it in production** environment.
-It's under continous refactor, and as soon as Vuex 5 released it's will be useless anyway.
+It's under continuous refactor, and as soon as Vuex 5 released it's will be useless anyway.